Research & Higher Degree Students

-If you wish to appeal a suspension of candidature, thesis examination mark you will need to follow the steps outlined, below, for lodging your appeal.
-Please also refer to the University's Research Student Handbook for information about resolving grievances, complaints and problems during candidature.
+If you wish to appeal a suspension of candidature, or a thesis examination mark you will need to follow the steps outlined, below, for lodging your appeal.
+Please also refer to the University's Research Student Handbook for information about resolving complaints and problems during candidature.

 If you wish to report matters of academic/research misconduct, you will need to access the Responsible Conduct of Research Policy and associated procedure.

-There is no Stage 2: Formal Review process for HDR students wishing to appeal their theses result as theses are examined in a comprehensive process involving at least two examiners.
+There is no Stage 2: Formal Review process for HDR students wishing to appeal their thesis result as theses' are examined in a comprehensive process involving at least two examiners.

 If you are dissatisfied with your thesis examination result and wish to pursue an appeal of your result, you must proceed straight to making a Stage 3: Internal University Appeal.
-Your appeal will be permitted on procedural grounds only.
+Your appeal may only be made on procedural grounds.